LolaJC/shiny-hmm/README.md

 # shiny-hmm
-A shiny app using hidden markov model
+A shiny app using hidden markov model.

+Work in progress.